hyperionxt/carrot-app/README.md

 ## Description

-This app serves to offer recipes based on ingredients that users have available.
+This API REST serves to offer recipes based on ingredients that users have available.
 You can not search using specific names of recipes, the only way to search for recipes is by ingredients.

 ## Features